- Seminarians who have been accepted by a diocese and are currently in their spirituality year

 - Locate a candidate to support.
 If you need help, contact your pastor or diocesan vocations director.

-- After a candidate’s name and address is secured, prepare and send a letter of introduction from your council, assembly or circle.
+- After a candidate's name and address is secured, set up a planning meeting to determine:

-- Define how money is to be raised.
+- The Amount of Money to be raised.

 - When presenting money to an RSVP candidate, notify the diocesan vocations director.